Skip to main content

 Country

-Our work on Country recognises the knowledge, rights and responsibilities of Traditional Owners.
-We work in the following areas to embed Traditional Owner voices in management of Country.
+Traditional Owner groups have knowledge, rights and responsibilities, stemming from 65,000 years of experience on Country.
+The Federation works in the following areas to embed Traditional Owner voices in management of Country.

 Filter